msakuta/rustrol/README.md

 ### Orbital mechanics

 An orbital rocket simulation.
-The optimizer can adjust the initial velocity to randezvous with the target object in another orbit.
+The optimizer can adjust the initial velocity to rendezvous with the target object in another orbit.
 It is a tricky problem since moving one way will not bring you to the desired direction at the destination.

+* The target object is shown as a green circle.
+* The blue line shows the initial trajectory of the satellite.
+* The grey line shows the trajectory after the optimization.
+* The purple line shows the trajectory of the target object.
+* The circle with black border at the center shows the center of gravity, e.g. the Earth.

 ![screencapture_orbital](images/screencapture_orbital.gif)

 ## Control